PostHog/posthog.com/contents/blog/async-migrations.md

 This means that, like in example #2, we need to create a new table and add the old data to it.
 However, it also means that we cannot use `ATTACH PARTITION`, as the parts on the new table will be different from those on the old table.

-That leaves us with one option: selecting and inserting all the data from the old table into the new table...
+That leaves us with one option: inserting all the data from the old table into the new table...

 Row.
 By.
 Row.